HL7/davinci-deqm/input/pagecontent/index.md

 1. The _measure evaluation service_ gathers the _data of interest_ from the _clinical data repository_ using the FHIR API
 2. The _measure evaluation service_ calculates the measure, producing a MeasureReport for each attributed patient
-3. The _measure evaluation service_ assembles a Bundle for each patient, consisting of the calculated MeasureReport and any data referenced during the calculation
+3. The _measure evaluation service_ assembles a Bundle for each patient, consisting of the calculated MeasureReport and any data referenced during the calculation (i.e. evaluatedResource)
 4. The _measure evaluation service_ POSTs the measure report Bundles to the _receiver_

 In this scenario, there is a Bundle of individual-level patient data for each attributed Patient.
 Determining the overall measure score then requires the additional step of aggregating the individual MeasureReport resources.
 Alternatively, a subject-list report can be included that references all the individual-level MeasureReports and provides the summary level measure score.